 Contact Christina here.

-The President and Primary Grader at CBCS (Comic Book Certification Service), Steve was a key figure in introducing third-party certification to the comic book hobby.
-His expertise and spotless reputation in the community got him hired by CGC as its first Primary Grader and Restoration Detection Expert.
+As a key figure in introducing third-party certification to the comic book hobby, Steve’s expertise and spotless reputation in the comics community got him hired by CGC as their first Primary Grader and Restoration Detection Expert where he set the grading standards used by so many hobbyists today.
 Steve’s reputation was a key component in certification gaining acceptance among the collecting community.
+After CGC, Steve went on to Heritage Auctions, bringing many millions of dollars of comics and art to market.
 Steve helped establish the grading standards used by most of the hobby today.
-Steve opened CBCS (CBCScomics.com) in 2014, as he saw a need for a new “collector friendly” grading service.
-Now CBCS is used by all the top auction houses and many top sellers and collectors.
+In 2014, Steve opened CBCS (CBCScomics.com) as he saw a need for a new “collector friendly” grading service.
+Steve is now the Senior Consignment Director for ComicLink.com procuring comics and comic art for auction and for sale.